parasoft/parasoft-findings-bitbucket/README.md

 A CLI tool to read Parasoft static analysis XML reports and upload results to Bitbucket.

 ## Quick Start
-To display Parasoft static analysis results on Bitbucket, you need to customize your Bitbucket pipeline that generates a Parasoft static analysis XML report and uses this tool after the report is generated.
+To display Parasoft static analysis results on Bitbucket, you need to customize your Bitbucket pipeline to:
+  1. Generate a Parasoft static analysis XML report
+  2. Use this tool to upload the report results to Bitbucket.

 ### Prerequisites
 - Node.js 18+